 The Martyr’s Corner by R.K.
 Narayan

 In The Martyr’s Corner by R.K.
 Narayan we have the theme of diligence, dedication, compassion, poverty, struggle, paralysis, corruption, security and resilience.
 Taken from his Malgudi Days collection the story is narrated in the third person by an unnamed narrator and from the beginning of the story the reader realises that Narayan may be exploring the theme of diligence.
-Though others think that Rama only works for one hour a day selling his goods the reality is very much different.
-Rama spends from eight in the morning to ten in the evening preparing his goods for sale.
+Though others think that Rama only works for two hours a day selling his goods the reality is very much different.
+Rama spends from four in the morning to eight in the evening preparing his goods for sale.
 This may be important as not only does it show that Rama is hard working or diligent but he is also dedicated.
 There is also a sense that Rama is canny.
 He knows where to pitch his goods for sale.
 Something that is noticeable by the fact that Rama sits outside the cinema waiting for potential customers.
 There is also a sense that Rama is compassionate towards others.
 He feels for people particularly the young boys who polish shoes on the street.
 He knows that they are half-starved and doesn’t like seeing customers swindle the young boys.
 If anything Ram is a good natured man.
 Kind to others and kind to his customers.
 It is as though he does not like to see anybody wronged.

 Narayan also appears to be giving the reader an insight into life on the streets of India.
 Not only does Rama get to know each individual customer and their occupation but the reader is also given an insight into each characters position on the street.
 One of the most striking things about this insight is the poverty that exists.
 None of the characters mentioned, particularly the boys who polish shoes, have much.
 Everybody appears to live hand to mouth.
 Which may be the point that Narayan is attempting to make.
 He may be deliberately highlighting the poverty that exists so as to show the reader that there are those who live in India who may not necessarily live comfortable lives.
 If anything people appear to be struggling on a daily basis.
 With no possibility of change in sight.
 It is as though a whole group of individuals live their life in paralysis.
 Doing the same thing every day with no change or prospects for the future.
 With the reader suspecting that those who live and work on the streets are forgotten and not part of society.